Bjorn-Borg/store_front/README.md

 #### Performance monitoring flow

 The performance script is set to run on every commit.
-The pre commit hook also includes git add . command, so there's no need to use it before commiting.
 The hook will run google lighthouse and save the test results in a json file and an html file that can be opened in the browser.
 The files are saved localy in LighthouseOutput.
-The resulting scores for the test are saved in the LighthouseReports.csv in the root, and should be saved in the repo.
+The resulting scores for the test are assessed and if any of the scores don't achieve the minimum standard it will break the commit.
+If the scores meet the requirements, they are saved in the LighthouseReports.csv in the root, and should be saved in the repo.
 Along with the scores the script will save the date and commit id so that performance changes can be tracked down in the commit tree.

 - One thing to watch for
   How the csv file is going to behave during merges is still unkown, therefore, merges should be dealt with using caution.
 It is best to manually merge the file in the first attempts and then write a script for it later if it is needed.